tvwolfsnake/quantum-break-autosplitter/README.md

 - going to main menu may break the level splits
   - you're not wrong, but I don't personally think this is high priority. quitting to menu will not give you a good time.
 I will curse my lack of foresight if we find a glitch that requires this.
 - the timer doesn't stop on last input
   - yeah.
-I'm legit sorry, I'm still looking for that address. will be fixed in the next version. for now that's a manual split.
+I apologize, I'm still looking for that address. will be fixed in the next version. for now that's a manual split.

   **&ast;** *in general, you should open the game before you initialize the autosplitter. livesplit claims it'll automatically hook onto the process but I've never had any luck with that.*